25 Best Things to Do in Bacalar Mexico in 2025

 Another fun way to explore Lake Bacalar is on a standup paddleboard.
 The beautiful lagoon is the perfect place for it, with calm waters and gorgeous views.

-I recommend going on a small group tour for a fun way to meet people in a relaxed environment.
+I recommend going on a small group sunrise paddleboarding tour for a fun way to meet people in a relaxed environment.
 And be prepared for a great workout too!

 3. Go kayaking on the lagoon

 Another great way to explore Bacalar lagoon is by renting a kayak.
-There are many kayaking rentals and tours in Bacalar, which is a great way to explore the lagoon at your own pace.
+There are many Bacalar kayaking rentals available, which is a great way to explore the lagoon at your own pace.

 It’s a peaceful and relaxing activity, and you can visit many of the lagoon’s popular sites on your own.
 Plus, you stay at Canal de los Piratas for as long as you want!